academe/wp-max-submit-protect/js/jquery-maxsubmit/README.md

 be POSTed by the form.
 Additional settings allow you to modify the confirm box text, or replace the standard confirm box with something more ambitious, such as a jquery.ui dialog.
 You can target specific forms with different settings if you wish.

+From version 1.2.1 you can use the function `maxSubmitCount()` to fetch the count of fields without submitting, and `maxSubmitCount(true)` to return all the DOM elements that this plugin believes will be posted.
+There is also `maxSubmitCountTest()` to list all the DOM elements in a HTML table for analysis and testing.
+The demo shows this working now, though it is not fully documented yet.

 ### Server-side Code